Pie: 15th to 17th centuries

 A detail from Pieter Claesz' 1627 painting of turkey pie.

 Until the start of the 15th century, most pies were expected to contain meat or fish.
-Fresh fruit did not become widely used until sugar dropped in price during the 16th century.
+Fresh fruit did not become widely used until sugar dropped in price during the 16th century due to the extensive use of slavery in sugar plantations.
 The first cherry pie is recorded in the late 16th century, when Queen Elizabeth I was served cherry pie.
 Elizabeth was often given gifts of quince or pear pies for New Year.

 During the Shakespearean era, fruit pies were served hot, but others were served at room temperature, as they would be brought to the "...table more than once".
 Apple pies were popular in Tudor and Stuart times.
 Pippins were baked with cloves, cinnamon, dates and candied orange peels.
 Rosewater was often added to apple pies.

 During the Puritan era of Oliver Cromwell, some sources claim mince pie eating was banned as a frivolous activity for 16 years, so mince pie making and eating became an underground activity; the ban was lifted in 1660, with the Restoration of the monarchy.
 Food historian Annie Gray suggests that the myth of the Puritans "actively" banning mince pies came about "due to the defenders of Christmas" who reported Puritan vitriol "with a certain amount of exaggeration".

-It was in the 16th century that a puff paste began to be used to make flakier pie crusts.
+It was in the 16th century that a puff paste began to be used to make flakier pies.
 In Gervase Markham's 1615 book The English Huswife, there is a recipe for puff paste where the paste is kneaded, rolled thinly many times while layering with butter.
 This made a flaky butter pastry to cover meat for pies or for tarts.
 There is also a pie recipe that calls for "an entire leg of mutton and three pounds of suet..., along with salt, cloves, mace, currants, raisins, prunes, dates, and orange peel", which made a huge pie that could serve a large group.
-According to Markham, crusts made with fine wheat flour required the addition of eggs to be sturdy enough for raised pies.
+According to Markham, pastry made with fine wheat flour required the addition of eggs to be sturdy enough for raised pies.

 In the 17th century, Ben Jonson described a skilled pie cook by comparing the cook to a fortification builder who "...Makes citadels of curious fowl and fish" and makes "dry-ditches", "bulwark pies" and "ramparts of immortal crusts".